- Public Works

 Learn more about water saving plants, appliances, and programs at MWD's BeWaterWise webapge.

 More information on local water restrictions and conservation efforts:

 Careful water management is essential to ensure a reliable minimum supply of water to meet current and future water supply needs.
-Signal Hill is located in an area of California designated as having exceptional drought conditions (PDF).
-Active water conservation measures (PDF) must be taken at all times, not just during droughts.
+Active water conservation measures must be taken at all times, not just during droughts.